maxdemaio/chess-heat/README.md

   - if the year isn't the same, regenerate the heatmap squares
 - add utility based styling
   - fix empty popup and reg popup
+    - just add the styles when adding green boxes and remove from css sheet
   - legit all styling
 - add month headers on each heatmap grid
 - add mobile support (1 column)